Open Source Deep Learning Curriculum

 David MacKay: Information Theory, Inference, and Learning Algorithms

 Machine learning makes extensive use of information theory to derive the math behind its algorithmic methods, cross entropy, for instance, is used as a loss function.
 However, information theory also informs the concept of model complexity and overfitting; in machine learning, we want to use the model that 'minimizes description length', i.e. a model that accounts for the data in the most succinct way possible, this directly relates to the idea of data compression.
 David MacKay's classic book 'Information Theory, Inference and Learning Algorithms' will not only give you all you need to know about information theory but also present a different approach towards neural networks (chapter 5).
 It is available as PDF on his website.

-Deep Learning: There is a plethora of courses on Deep Learning and with such a fast moving field not only are new ones coming out in quick succession, but older ones are starting to get a little dated.
-I will try to keep this list up to date and add to it as new materials become available.
 Geoffrey Hinton's iconic course on neural networks has recently been relaunched on Coursera, although the content has not been updated.
 However, Hinton is a talented lecturer and this is still a good place to start.
-He also covers a lot of examples and practical applications such as speech and object recognition, image segmentation and language modelling.
+He also covers a lot of examples and practical applications such as speech and object recognition, image segmentation and language modeling.

 For a more thorough stand-alone Deep Learning course Nando de Freitas has published his UBC lectures on youtube.

 Topics Course on Deep Learning

 Berkeley's Topics Course on Deep Learning delves a little deeper into selected topics of Deep Learning, such as convolutional architectures, invariance learning, unsupervised learning and non-convex optimization.